Cottage Modern

 Design Development for New Addition and Renovations

-After roughing out this improved layout the next challenge lay in artfully merge old and new.
-To do this this we focused on thoughtfully scaling and locating the addition so that we could preserve of view of the original home’s best architectural features – brick cladding, the centered windows, and the attractive roof line.
-A series of material upgrades uniformly applied to old and new—new James Hardie cladding, new Anderson 400 Series windows, roofing, eaves, and more refined trim work—imbued interest, complexity and rounded out that wholistic unity we were seeking.
+After roughing out this improved layout, the next challenge lay in artfully merging old and new.
+To do this we focused on thoughtfully scaling and locating the addition so that we could preserve the view of the original home’s best architectural features — brick cladding, the centered windows, and the attractive roof line.
+A series of material upgrades uniformly applied to old and new — new James Hardie cladding, new Andersen 400 Series windows, roofing, eaves, and more refined trim work — imbued interest, complexity, and rounded out that wholistic unity we were seeking.
 This exterior refresh presented a wonderful opportunity to introduce a transitional cottage style balanced beautifully with transitional modern elements.

 View, at left, of new open transitional modern kitchen showing exposed beams, bone colored wall/base cabinets, slate colored cabinets at island and pendant lighting.
 View, at right, of new dining room in former original kitchen area where a modern bubble glass pendant and mid-century modern dining set mix playfully with historic trim, windows and hutch.